sassoftware/restaf-server/README.md

 ```
 docker run -p 5000:8080 -t myapp
 ```

+The command above assumes EXPOSE is set to 8080.

 In your browser you can access the myapp application in one of the following ways